-Hometown Hero: Walter Kirtland Hancock, St. Louis’s Monuments Man
+Hometown Hero: Walker Kirtland Hancock, St. Louis’s Monuments Man

 Today’s post comes to us from archivist Theresa Fitzgerald of the National Archives at St. Louis.
 Theresa has previously shared her expertise with us in a popular post on how to access veterans’ records and today she applies that knowledge to another topic we love, the Monuments Men.